 - feathers for making artificial flies (heading code 0505 or 6701)

-- yarns, microfilaments, cords, or real or imitation gut that has not been made up into fishing lines (classified as a textile in Section XI)
+- yarns, monofilaments, cords, and real or imitation gut that has not been made up into fishing lines (chapter 39, heading 4206 or section XI)

 - traps and snares (classified according to their basic materials)